-Figures entered in the Resources Made Available and Amount Expended During Program Year fields have been adjusted from default values.
-Figures shown in these fields are basd on the IDIS PR26-CDBG Financial Summary Report.
-The Resources Made Available figure comes from Part I, Line 08.
-The Part 1, Line 08 total consists of: Unexpended CDBG funds at the end of the previous progran year of \$1,286,151.78; the PY 2020 Entitlement Grant of \$804,772.00; and PY 2020 Program Income of \$59,728.35.
+Figures entered in the Resources Made Available and Amount Expended During Program Year fields will be adjusted from default values.
+Figures shown in these fields will be based on the IDIS PR26 Financial Summary Report for CDBG and CDBG-CV (shown here as "Other"), respectively.
+For CDBG, the Resources Made Available figure comes from Part I, Line 08.
+The Part 1, Line 08 total consists of: Unexpended CDBG funds at the end of the previous progran year of \$x,xxx,xxx.xx; the PY 20201Entitlement Grant of \$782,188.00; and PY 2021 Program Income of \$xx,xxx.xx.
 The Amount Expended During Program Year figure is based on Part II, Line 15.
-(That figure is yet to be determined, because the City's Finance Department is still compiling program year end data.)
+For CDBG-CV, the Resources Made Available comes from Part I, Line 04, which consists of the CDBG-CV grant of \$1,152,051.
+The Amount Expended During Program Year comes from Part II, Line 08 (Total Expenditures).